 Use colour wisely

 Colour draws your eye to what is important and ties together similar things.
-Increase brightness and maximise contrast to attract attention and make a point seem more important.
+Increase the brightness and maximise contrast to attract attention and make a point seem more important.
 Use flat colours, not gradients, it makes the scale clearer.

 The key is for your message to be easy to read and understand.
 More is not always better when selecting a set of fonts.
 Use readable labels and don’t repeat yourself.
 It’s not necessary to have both a legend and a title for single series charts.